NoviaIntSysGroup/llm-data-extraction/README.md

 #### Intelligent Document Chatbot

 - ✅ **Relevant Data + Usery Query**: The relevant data and user query is then sent to the llm.
 - ✅ **LLM Answer Based on Data**: The llm then generates an answer to the user query based on the relevant data.
+With the LLM, one can dynamically write code to visualize the data using Graph, Timeline etc.

 ## Future Improvements:

-- [ ] Add unit tests to the data extraction pipeline
+- [ ] Test if the new reasoning models like o1 can improve the unstructured to structured data conversion and retrieval.
-- [ ] Add post-processing logic to remove/fix inconsistencies in the knowledge graph
+- [ ] Add post-processing logic to remove/fix inconsistencies in the knowledge graph.
+- [ ] Improve the configuration management.